 - Current Driver : AMD Catalyst™ Proprietary Linux Graphics Driver

-- Download the Ubuntu AMD Catalyst Install application (download links at bottom of page)
+- Download the Ubuntu AMD Catalyst Install application here.

 - Double click on the downloaded .deb file to Install the application using the Ubuntu Software Center or manually with dpkg -i from the command line.